Christinamawel/indecision/Log.md

 10:45 - 12:00 continue video at 1.75 speed as it goes through basic programming with kotlin (variable types, template literals, if else statements, while loops, and when loops(similar to switch statements))

 12:00 - 1:00 Lunch break

+1:00 - 2:00 continued video at fast speed learning about functions then studied a new subject, nullables, in kotlin